stappit/stappit.github.io/posts/pfds/okasakiPFDSc02.md

 ---

 This post contains my solutions to the exercises in chapter 2 of Okasaki's 'Purely Functional Data Structures'.
-The source code can be found in [my GitHub repo](https://github.com/stappit/okasaki-pfds).
+The latest source code can be found in [my GitHub repo](https://github.com/stappit/okasaki-pfds).

 Exercise 2.1
 ------------